stevana/hot-swapping-state-machines2/README.md

-# Zero downtime upgrades of stateful systems
+# Zero-downtime upgrades of stateful systems

 *Work in progress, please don't share, but do feel free to get involved!*